 This bid is part of the Strong Club system, where the 2 No Trump bid is not used as a natural bid.
 It is a conventional bid showing a hand with at least two 5-card Minor suits.
 The strength of the holding and the meaning of the responses, especially in a major suit, are a matter of partnership understanding.

-Two No Trump Opening For Either Both Major Suits or Both Minor Suits
+Two No Trump Either As Both Major Suits Or Both Minor Suits

 Two No Trump Opening with Transfer Responses